mlanza/solomode/docs/announcement-solomode.md

 * see Sponsors' Guide

 **Please don't direct questions and concerns to this thread, but to one of the linked guides.**  Each distinct guide offers a clue about its audience which keeps its thread focused.
 It makes it easy for folks to subscribe only to the channel(s) of interest and keep abreast of updates.

+This thread may be used to announce and direct play testers into solo mode threads in advance of registration.
+Solo mode players looking to discover works-in-progress have been directed here.

+**This thread will not be moderated.**